Current Chemical Activities

-In addition to risk reduction activities for Work Plan chemicals for which risks exist, EPA is continuing to pursue risk management steps on specific chemicals described in the Existing Chemicals Action Plans published from 2009 through 2011.
+In addition to risk reduction activities for Work Plan chemicals for which risks exist, EPA is continuing to pursue risk reduction activities on specific chemicals described in the Existing Chemicals Action Plans published from 2009 through 2011.
 Chemicals for which action plans have been posted include:

 - Benzidine dyes